Mrs. Cathyanne Nonini

 Cathyanne began playing the violin at the age of 8.
 She studied with Eugenia Scoville of the Detroit Symphony and with Master Violinist Mischa Mischakoff.
 Relocating to New York, Cathyanne continued her violin studies with Oscar Ravina of the New York Philharmonic.
 During those studies she had the opportunity to perform at Carnegie Recital Hall.
 For three summers she was a student at the Aspen Music Festival.

-Cathyanne is now a frequent soloist and orchestral violinist in Coeur d’Alene and has performed with the Spokane and Gonzaga Orchestra and currently plays first violin with the Coeur d’Alene Symphony.
-Her string quartet, Beaujolais 184, plays frequently for a variety of gigs.
+Cathyanne is now a frequent soloist and orchestral violinist in Coeur d’Alene and has performed with the Spokane Symphony, Gonzaga University Orchestra, Coeur d’Alene Symphony, Helena Symphony and Kalispell Symphony.
+She loves to play duets with her violin partner at Nursing Homes.

 She has performed for Donald O’Connor, the Moody Blues, former First Lady Barbara Bush, and the Idaho State Republican Convention.
 Cathyanne played at the inauguration banquet for former Attorney General Al Lance (now Federal Judge) when he became the National Commander of the American Legion.
 Recently she was the featured soloist at the National Attorney Generals’ Conference.
 In February of 2007, she was the guest artist at the Idaho State Capitol for Senate and House Lincoln Day Events.
 In June of 2014 Cathyanne was the guest violinist for the Idaho State Republican Convention, performing for Senator Rand Paul and other elected officials.
-Her quartet Beaujolais 184 performs regularly in the Inland Northwest and Cathyanne plays at St. Thomas Catholic Church at weekly Mass.
+Cathyanne plays at St. Thomas Catholic Church at weekly Mass.
 She has performed at the American Legion’s annual Memorial Day tribute for the past 10 years.

 Cathyanne is married to Senator Bob Nonini, and they live on Harbor Island with their two cats, Leo and Bella.